snehilvj/dmc-docs/docs/loader/loader.md

 In this example, the loader is shown while the callback is running.
 Note that the button is disabled automatically when `loading=True`
 See more examples in the Button section.

+This examples uses the [running](https://dash.plotly.com/advanced-callbacks#updating-component-properties-when-a-callback-is-running) argument in a callback and requires dash>=2.16.

 .. exec::docs.loader.button